ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ### Queues

 Queues are the other abstract data type we are going to see.
-It is also called as linear data structure, in which the first element is inserted from one end called **rear**, and the deletion of an existing element takes place from the other end called as **front**.
+It is also called a linear data structure.
+This means that the first element is inserted from one end called **rear**, and the deletion of an existing element takes place from the other end called **front**.

 This makes a queue a **FIFO** data structure, which means that the first element inserted, will be the first element removed.

-The process to add an element into the queue is called **enqueue**, and the process of removal of an element from the queue is called **dequeue**.
+The process of adding an element into the queue is called **enqueue**, and the process of removal of an element from the queue is called **dequeue**.

 ![](https://i.imgur.com/Qo1SQQ7.png)